tikv/rfcs/text/2019-01-08-pd-simulator.md

 ## Unresolved questions

-The case is not easy to be constructed.
+The case is not easy to construct.
 We need to find a way to make it easier.